 School log books are one of the key sources for how education happened in practice and are the first thing to look at when researching the history of individual schools.
 They can provide a remarkably detailed insight into school life and although many aspects of the education system changed in the century that followed, log books continued to be kept by all state schools, their use finally petering out in the 1990s.

 If you are interested in particular people and their school life, admission registers will giv you the bare bones of information.
 They survive for some Colne school but are by no means comprehensive.
 They typically give name, address, parent or guardian, date of leaving and where to.
-Pre-1914 entries will soon be available to search online.
+The pre-1914 entries are currently available to search online at FindMyPast.